Merck Group Logo

 Merck Group: Brand overview

 Merck Group is a scientific and technical organization that includes almost 250 companies.
 It is the oldest and largest representative of the chemical-pharmaceutical industry and is engaged in electronics, healthcare, and biomedical development.
-The time of its origin is 1668.
-It was then that it was founded by the German pharmacist Friedrich Jacob Merck.
+Its origin is dated 1668.
+It was then founded by the German pharmacist Friedrich Jacob Merck.
 Now it is a huge structure present in 66 countries of Oceania, Asia, Africa, Europe, and both continents of America.
 She also owns research centers in India, the United Kingdom, South Korea, Israel, France, and Taiwan.
 The head office is located in Darmstadt (Germany).

 Meaning and History